frca1958/frca1958.github.io/_posts/2018-05-26-Installing-VM.md

 ```
 sudo /usr/bin/vmhgfs-fuse .host:/ /mnt/hgfs -o subtype=vmhgfs-fuse,allow_other
 ```
-Alternatively, it might be possible to add this to */etc/fstab*':
+Alternatively, it might be possible to add this to */etc/fstab*'??:
 ```
 "vmhgfs-fuse /mnt/hgfs fuse defaults,allow_other 0 0"
 ```
+(kernel panic!)

 **In VMWare Player**: